-Jillian Cantor is the author of the new novel The Lost Letter.
-Her other books include The Hours Count and Margot.
+Jillian Cantor is the author of the new novel Beautiful Little Fools, which looks at F. Scott Fitzgerald's classic The Great Gatsby from the perspective of the women in the story.
+Cantor's other books include Half Life.
 She lives in Arizona.

 Q: What are you working on now?

 --Interview with Deborah Kalb.
-For a previous Q&A with Jillian Cantor, please click here.
+Here's a previous Q&A with Jillian Cantor.